ogbigboss/how-i-got-my-netflix-show-cancelled/notes.md

 >
 > Bad guys don't have that chain of command.
 They can be anywhere as fast as their wheels can take them.

 > "Just tell mike it's not personal, okay?
 Last time I saw him, there was this kind of, you know, 'do this for me or we're enemies for life' vibe.
-It scared me a little." - Paul Tei as Barry Burkowski from Broadcast TV's _Burn Notice_
+It scared me a little." - Paul Tei as Barry Burkowski from Cable TV's _Burn Notice_

 > [ Michael Narrating ] Exploiting an asset is easier when they have a vice... an addiction you can feed– drugs, money, respect, women.

 > "Getting information out of someone who doesn't want to give it up is all about upsetting the target's emotional balance, impairing their judgment.
 Fear's good for that.
-Anger's not bad either." - Jeffrey Donovan as Michael Westen from Broadcast TV's _Burn Notice_
+Anger's not bad either." - Jeffrey Donovan as Michael Westen from Cable TV's _Burn Notice_

 > [Michael Narrating] Stun guns are a great way to bring down a larger opponent.
 The only problem is, if you use one on someone who's touching you, you'll zap yourself too.